Seared Tuna with Black Bean Corn Salsa Recipe

 1 teaspoon ground pepper

 Bring water to boil in a large pot.
 Add the corn cobs and cook 5 minutes.
 Remove cobs and rinse under cold water.
 Stand the cobs on a board and scrape the kernels off with a knife.
 Transfer the kernels to a mixing bowl, with all remaining ingredients.
 Combine thoroughly.
-Arrange in platter, with sliced tuna on top or around (recipe follows).
+Arrange the black bean corn salsa in a platter, with sliced tuna on top or around (recipe follows).
 Serve at room temperature.

 1 tablespoon olive oil